 Benefits of remote video therapy

-1. You can see your therapist when you’re traveling.
+1. You can see your therapist when you’re traveling

-When I first started Zencare, I spent half my time in New York with my boyfriend, and the other half in Providence to meet therapists and users.
+When I first started Zencare, I spent half my time in my home base of New York and the other half in Providence to meet therapists and users.
 My therapist was in Manhattan, and I would go see her for in-person sessions, but also have remote sessions whenever I was out of town.

-By eliminating the travel time to the therapist’s office, I’m able to take an hour break at 11am on a Tuesday, whereas I would feel uneasy physically leaving the office for two hours in the middle of the day (accounting for travel time and time to pull myself together and refocus on work afterwards).
+By eliminating the travel time to the therapist’s office, I’m able to take an hour break at 11am on a Tuesday, whereas I would feel uneasy physically leaving the office for two hours in the middle of the day – accounting for travel time, and time to pull myself together and refocus on work afterwards.